-Certain copyrights in radio, television, Internet and pay audio content are administered collectively by the Copyright Board of Canada (the "Copyright Board"), who establishes tariff rates.
-Tariffs set by the Copyright Board are generally applicable until a public process is held and a decision of the Copyright Board is rendered for a renewed tariff.
+Certain copyrights in radio, television, Internet and pay audio content are administered collectively by copyright societies according to tariffs set by the Copyright Board of Canada (the "Copyright Board").
+Tariffs set by the Copyright Board are generally applicable until a public process is held and a decision of the Copyright Board is rendered for their renewal.
 Renewed tariffs are often applicable retroactively.